emilyplusplus/hldata/readme.md

 # Realtime Embedded Datalogger Visualization

+*Realtime data logging application that flows from embedded device, to cloud/server/database, to output visualization.
+Uses modern technology to achieve data analytics quickly and for low cost.*

 This project has three main elements:

 * **Logger**: An embedded hardware device that operates wirelessly and on battery, which periodically sends data to a server running in the cloud.
 In the event that internet connectivity is not available, it stores data locally until a time at which it can ship data up to a specified server